connext/xapp-starter/README.md

 Starter kit for cross-domain apps (xApps).
 # Overview

-With Connext's upgraded protocol, there are generally three types of bridging transactions that can be executed fully through smart contract integration.
+There are generally three types of cross-chain bridge transactions that can be executed solely through smart contract integration.
-- Simple transfers
+- Asset transfers
 - Unauthenticated calls
 - Authenticated calls